We strive to keep our articles as accurate as possible. If you notice any inconsistencies or outdated info please let us know.

+This tutorial shows how to add automatically bookmarks to a PDF file using novaPDF, even if in the original document there are no bookmarks.
 This way the resulting PDF will have shortcuts to the most important sections in the document.

-novaPDF Professional has the ability to add bookmarks in a PDF file based on formatting detection rules.
+novaPDF Pro has the ability to add bookmarks in a PDF file based on formatting detection rules.
 This means that you can configure novaPDF to convert a word/sentence/paragraph that has a specific format to a PDF bookmark by using bookmark definitions.
 Example: you have a 3 page document and on each page a title that has a font size of 22.
 You enable in novaPDF bookmark detection and add a definition to recognize text that has the font size of 22 and convert it to a bookmark.

 When you print your document to novaPDF, it will look through your entire text for words/sentences/paragraphs that respect the formatting rule (font size=22) and convert those to bookmarks in the PDF file.
 Of course this is a simple example, as novaPDF can detect formatted text based on the font type used and/or font size, font style (italic/bold) or even font color, and convert that to bookmarks that can have different style or color options.